willmcgugan/inthing/docs/events.rst

 Event Types
 =============

-See the following for the events types you can post to a stram.
+See the following for the events types you can post to a stream.

 Text
 ----